AdamFitzpatrick1/LibreELEC-Display-Disabler/README.md

 1. Find the IP of the computer using system settings
 2. Connect using SSH
 3. Run xrandr -q
-4. Replace the device names in thr script with the ones in the output To run the script on boot:
+4. Replace the device names in the script with the ones in the output

+To run the script on boot:

 Run the following commands (Whilst connected with SSH):